GET THE FACTS

 New Hampshire

-Over the past five years, incidents of fentanyl overdoses have been more prevalent than any other illicit drug in New Hampshire.
-Because it is very hard to detect outside of a lab setting and is regularly mixed in with other drugs such as cocaine and methamphetamine, a single use can be deadly.
+Over the past five years, there have been more fentanyl overdoses than all other illicit drugs in New Hampshire combined.
+Because it is very hard to detect outside of a lab setting and is regularly mixed in with other drugs such as cocaine, heroin, and methamphetamine, a single use can be deadly.
 In fact, fentanyl accounted for over 80% of drug overdose deaths in New Hampshire in 2023.

 Fentanyl is widespread and deadly